ashwinvis/ashwinvis.github.io/content/2021-05-16-ternary-operator-in-python.md

 ## In other languages

-In C, C++, Java, ECMAScript (a.k.a JavaScript) and possible more languages the syntax is a bit more terse.
+In C/C++, Java, ECMAScript (a.k.a JavaScript) and possible more languages the syntax is a bit more terse.
 It looks like this with ECMAScript:

 ```javascript